pablop16n/web-docs-scorer/README.md

 # Web Docs Scorer

-Web Docs Scorer (WDS) is an application that analyzes monolingual documents whose text has been extracted from crawled websites and gives them a score that works as a measure of how good or bad documents are (see below).
-The score is on a 0 (really bad document) to 1 (very good document) scale, and it is obtained by taking into account textual indicators and metadata.
+Web Docs Scorer (WDS) is a Python application that analyzes monolingual documents whose text has been extracted from crawled websites and assigns them a score that reflects their overall quality (see below).
+The score ranges from 0 (low-quality document) to 1 (high-quality document), and it is obtained by taking into account textual indicators and metadata.

-Good documents (scores 0.5-1) are ideally those mainly made of linguistic data, containing large portions of running text distributed across long and well constructed paragraphs.
-Conversely, bad documents (scores 0-0.4) are mainly made of non-linguistic characters (like code or emojis) or contain an excess of numbers, puctuation symbols, URLs or repetitions.
-Semantic or thematic aspects of the documents are not taken into consideration; only the structural or surface features of the text are used to make the score and subscores.
+Good quality documents (scores 0.5-1) are ideally those mainly made of linguistic data, containing large portions of text distributed across long and well-formed paragraphs.
+Conversely, bad quality documents (scores 0-0.4) are mainly made of non-linguistic characters (like code or emojis) or contain an excess of numbers, puctuation symbols, URLs or repetitions.
+Those that include a large number of websites artifacts, like boilerplates or SEO words/phrases lacking in cohesion with the rest of the text

+Semantic or thematic issues of the documents are, so far, not taken into consideration; only the structural or surface features of the text are used to make the score and subscores.
+Just aspects like the type of characters, their repetition, their length or their proportion are taken into account.
+This decision is based on the fact that the application is intended to be as lightweight as possible and, in addition, aims to cover all possible languages without delving into the particularities of each one.

-The current implementation assumes that each document has been annotated with information about language identification (at document and segment level), and the text itself with segment boundaries (i.e. `/n`) which (roughly) correspond to paragraphs.
+The current implementation assumes that each document has been annotated with information about language identification (at document and segment level), and the text itself with segment boundaries (`\n`), which (roughly) correspond to paragraphs, these are needed to separate into [segments](#glossary).
+For more information about the input data see the [usage](#usage) section.

 # Table of contents